BurcinSayin/ButterflyValley/Public/Religion.md

 - Community Service: Followers regularly engage in public works, building infrastructure, providing aid to the needy, and organizing educational programs.
 - Rituals of Labor: Ceremonies celebrating the dignity of work and the unity of the community are held frequently.
 - Festivals of Freedom: Annual celebrations where the successes of the community are honored, and the ideals of freedom and justice are reinforced through parades, speeches, and communal feasts.

+## Sayings
+- Beware the whispers of forgotten lore and false prophets; true wisdom lies in the Vanguard's light, not in shadows of ignorance.
+- May your labors be fruitful, your duty unwavering, and your spirit forever free under the Vanguard's guidance.
+- May progress light your path and duty guide your steps.

 ## Leadership and Hierarchy
 - Grand Arbiter: The supreme leader who guides the overall vision and strategy of the religion.
 They are seen as the embodiment of the Vanguard's principles.